mojolicious/minion.js/README.md

 const success = await job.fail('Something went wrong!');
 ```

-Every job still in the database can be retried at any time, this is the only way to change many of the available
+Every job still in the database can be retried at any time, this is also the only way to change most of the available
 processing options.
 A worker already processing this job will not be able to assign a result afterwards, but it will
 not stop processing.